Skip to main content

-If you’ve already dialed in the basics: having a unit size of 1–3%, tracking your bets, and protecting your bankroll from tilt, you’re ahead of most.
+If you've already dialed in the basics — unit size of 1–3%, tracking your bets, protecting your bankroll from tilt — you're ahead of most.

-But if you want to level up and really build a sustainable edge?
-It’s time to go deeper.
+But if you want to build a real, sustainable edge?
+Time to go deeper.

-This guide is for bettors who know the fundamentals and want to sharpen their bankroll strategy even further.
+This guide is for bettors who know the fundamentals and want to sharpen their bankroll strategy.

 Need a quick refresher first?